There is no place in the world that I feel more at home than I do in Sydney.

 Shopping – It’s easy to spend half a day popping into Newtown’s various boutique stores.
-Some of my favourites are Pentimento (stationery and books), Monster Threads (giftwares), Dangerfield (fashion), Cream on King and U-Turn (recycled/vintage fashion).
+Some of my favourites are Pentimento (stationery and books), Monster Threads (giftwares), Dangerfield (fashion), and U-Turn (recycled/vintage fashion).

-Shenkin is the place where Rob gets his daily coffee (his coworking space is across the road!).
+Shenkin is the place where Rob gets his daily coffee (his coworking space is basically next door).
 This espresso bar has barely any seating, but they are total pros at making an excellent coffee and there is also a nice selection of baked treats.

 Black Market Roasters in Enmore is a coffee shop that I visit regularly.
 Though the inside is fairly small, it’s a nice place to sit and enjoy the smell of roasting beans.
 Don’t bother with the food menu here – it’s really coffee that they do best.

 The Pie Tin.
 When this pie joint first opened, Rob and I instantly became regulars!
 They have a selection of savoury pies, so if you haven’t yet sampled a classic Aussie meat pie (or veggie pie), this is a great place to try one.
 The sweet pies they have are totally drool-worthy, and if you’re lucky they might have some Aussie Tim Tam pie for you.

 Japanese Tapas Shinmachi is a restaurant that Rob discovered recently, and we’ve been back multiple times since.
 Ordering is done from an iPad at your table, then your small plates of tasty Japanese dishes are brought out from the kitchen minutes later.